nexageapps/AI/README.md

 - GitHub: [nexageapps](https://github.com/nexageapps)

 *"Learning AI one notebook at a time, and sharing the journey with the world."*

+**Note:** This is a personal learning project and is not officially affiliated with the University of Auckland.

 ## References & Acknowledgments